All-Star Superman: Publication history

-Morrison has confirmed that they made use of some of their Superman Now ideas for All-Star Superman, like "Luthor’s heart-stopping moment of understanding", as well as drawing on their original proposal for elements later included in the "DC One Million" storyline.
+Morrison has confirmed that they made use of some of their Superman Now ideas for All-Star Superman, like "Luthor's heart-stopping moment of understanding", as well as drawing on their original proposal for elements later included in the "DC One Million" storyline.

 In writing the character Superman, Morrison identifies different aspects of his personality: "'Superman' is an act.
 'Clark Kent' in Metropolis is also an act.
 There are actually two Kents, at least – one is a disguise, a bumbling, awkward mask for Superman.
 The other is the confident, strong, good-hearted Clark Kent who was raised by his surrogate Ma and Pa in Kansas and knows how to drive a tractor.
 I think he's the most 'real' of all".

+Artist Frank Quitely devised the visual style to present Superman as a "deity" and contrast Clark Kent's appearance as "if Will Eisner had drawn Superman in the 1940s", allowing him to "release his posture so that his shoulders slumped, his spine curved, and his belly stuck out".

 As the series drew to a close, writer Grant Morrison conceived of a series of one-shot specials, loose in continuity from the original series, that would depict or pay tribute to the Golden Age Superman, the Super-Sons World's Finest Comics team, the Superman Squad, the Superman of the 853rd Century, and the Superman dynasty.
-Publisher Dan DiDio has stated that there are no current plans for the specials.
+Publisher Dan DiDio stated at the time that there were no plans for the specials.
 Morrison would later become involved as writer on a 2011 relaunch of Action Comics where they used their ideas about the Golden Age Superman.